 Through the selection method trees are harvested individually or in small groups.
 Young trees begin growth in the openings created by the harvest.
 The unharvested portion of the forest provides a source of seed and protection.
 At relatively short intervals, depending on the rate of growth of the forest, other trees are removed.
-In this manner there is a continuous supply of wood from the forest and a continuous establishment of new trees.
 In the northeastern United States the red spruce is harvested by the selection method.

 Forest Protection.
 Forest protection is vital to the production of tree crops.
 Many of the innumerable injurious animals, plants, and non-living agents are so destructive as to virtually prevent the forest growth unless protection is afforded.
-Accelerated natural harvest or human carelessness which results in the destruction of mature trees reduces the value of the forest for watershed protection, timber production, wildlife production. recreation, and other activities.
+Accelerated natural harvest or human carelessness which results in the destruction of mature trees reduces the value of the forest for watershed protection, timber production, wildlife production, recreation, and other activities.
 The most effective protection is prevention before damage begins to develop rather than control after damage is widespread.